GeoffClements/Vibe/README.md

 vibe --create-service
 ```

-If you want a Lyrion server to be specified in the service
+If you want a either a Lyrion server
+or an output device or both  to be specified in the service
-file then just use the `--server` option, e.g.
+file then just use the `--server` and `--device` options
+, e.g.
 ```
-vibe --create-service --server my.lyrion.server
+vibe --create-service --server my.lyrion.server --device my.output.device

 ```

 This will create a systemd service file under